 - Super flavorful stuffing.

-- Quinoa and walnuts add plant-protein making this a healthy and hearty meal.
+- Quinoa and walnuts add plant protein, making this a healthy and hearty meal.

 - All ingredients are vegan, dairy-free, oil-free, and gluten-free.

-- It’s a simple meal you can make on a week day!
+- It’s a simple meal you can make on a weekday!

-- It’s loaded with fresh veggies, vitamins and nutrients.
+- It’s loaded with fresh veggies, vitamins, and nutrients.

-- Zucchini-If you can’t find a large fat zucchini, you can make this recipe using 4 regular size zucchini, and cutting them lengthwise.
+Zucchini: If you can’t find a large-fat zucchini, you can make this recipe using 4 regular-size zucchini, and cutting them lengthwise.

-- Vegetable Stock-Use homemade or store bought low-sodium.
+Vegetable Stock: Use homemade or store-bought low-sodium.

-- Soy Sauce for added flavor and saltiness.
+Soy Sauce: Adds flavor and saltiness.

-Tools and Equipment
+🔪 Tools and Equipment

 - Baking pan to bake the stuffed zucchini.